vincenttannos/training-program-exercises/book/src/01_getting-started/installation.md

 git config --global user.email "hello@devsoc.org.au"
 ```

-You will now need to setup SSH keys which can be done by following the Guide mentioned above.
+**You will now need to setup SSH keys if you haven't already.
+[Guide for setting up SSH with GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)**

+## Node and Node Package Manager (NPM) - Windows Local

+**This installation process doesn't include a version manager.**

+Download [node](https://nodejs.org/en/download/prebuilt-installer) and follow the installation process.
+Install with all the default options.

-## Node and Node Package Manager (NPM)
+## Node and Node Package Manager (NPM) - MacOS, Linux, WSL

 Throughout this course we will be working with JavaScript, TypeScript and the React framework which all involve using both Node and NPM.
 The best way to install this is to use [Node Version Manager](https://github.com/nvm-sh/nvm) (NVM) which allows you to change your node version at will.